overturetool/overturetool.github.io/_workshops/18th-overture-workshop.md

 ## Registration

-To register for this workshop, please email Tomohiro Oda (<tomohiro@sra.co.jp>) to request the link to participate.
+To register for this workshop, please email <overture18request@gmail.com> to request the link to participate.

 ## Presentations